rilma/pyHWM14/README.rst

 From Source Code
 ----------------

-Currently supports Python 3.10 (see Github Actions)
+Currently supports Python 3.10 under Ubuntu 20.04 (see Github Actions).

+IMPORTANT: For support in other Python versions and/or OS, users are invited to work on the case and submmit a PR.
+Help making the project more generic!

 .. code-block:: bash